seaoffreedom/neptune-core-wallet/docs/PEER-MANAGEMENT-PLAN.md

   network: 'main' | 'testnet' | 'regtest'; // Which network this peer is for notes?: string;                // User notes
-  isDefault: boolean;            // Hardcoded default peers (can't be deleted) }
+  isDefault: boolean;            // Hardcoded default peers (can't be deleted)
+  isBanned: boolean;             // Whether this peer is banned bannedAt?: number;             // Timestamp when banned bannedReason?: string;         // Reason for banning }

 export interface PeerStore {